evintunador/templateGPT/README.md

 ```

 ## definite TODOs
-- [ ] remove `logging.py` since when i made that i didn't know what a debugger in an IDE was so really it's kinda useless
-    - [ ] take the code & turn it into unit tests inside a `__main__` clause of each module
+- [ ] decrease reliance on `logging.py` by creating tests for each module
 - [ ] add useful stuff from karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT)
     - [ ] make it distributed data parallelizable on cuda
     - [ ] setup downloaded datasets to optionally download as token indices rather than as strings (makes loading them during training faster)